 Best Buy Teen Tech Center

-The Teen Tech Center is a fun space where youth can pursue their interests and use new technologies with teens, adult mentors, and experienced Museum staff.
+The Best Buy Teen Tech Center is a fun space where youth can pursue their interests and use new technologies with their peers, adult mentors, and experienced Museum staff.
 Multimedia tools are available for music and video production, interactive programming, digital photography, graphic design and much more.
-Youth between the ages of 10 and 18 can join for free.
-TTC members can share their work with peers around the globe through the Intel Computer Clubhouse Network.
-To apply for membership, call 305-646-4225.
+Youth in middle school or high school can join for free.
+To apply for membership, email email@example.com.
 You’ll need permission from a parent or legal guardian and a Membership Application.

 May 2013: Stop-Motion Workshops.
 A picture is worth a thousand words.
 How about 25 of them?
 Youth made their own stop-motion animations and turned their images into videos and online games.
 They Explored story-making, digital photography, video editing and game design. [ Flyer ]